-The proposed project will replace an existing vacant lot and surface parking lot with 54 residential dwelling units, which reserves 100 percent (exclusive of a market-rate manager's unit) for affordable units.
-The 53 affordable units will be permanent supportive housing units serving seniors over the age of 55 who are currently without shelter.
-The project will also provide supportive services on the ground floor, including social service offices and a computer lab, to provide assistance to its residents.
+The proposed project will replace an existing site that is improved with two (2) commercial buildings and accessory structures with 64 residential dwelling units, which reserves 100 percent (exclusive of a market-rate manager's unit) for affordable units.
+The 63 affordable units will be permanent supportive housing units.
+The project will also provide supportive services on the ground floor, including community room, computer lab, case manager offices, and a conference room, to serve project residents.

-In addition, the site's Assessor Parcel Number (APN # 5082023002) have been identified in the 2013-2021 Housing Element's Inventory of Sites for Housing.
+In addition, the site's Assessor Parcel Numbers (APN # 4006020026 and 4006020027) have been identified in the 2013-2021 Housing Element's Inventory of Sites for Housing.
 The Inventory of Sites for Housing identifies parcels suitable for additional residential development without the need for any discretionary zoning action by the City.
 Therefore, the project is consistent with the Housing Element's vision of providing housing on these applicable sites.
 As such, the proposed project substantially conforms to the purpose of the Housing Element of the General Plan.